RithuReddy/test/README.md

-# testing 1 r3 resdc rithu reddy
+# trigger job based on commit